adobe/reactor-extension-alloy/test/docs/README.md

 * `EDGE_E2E_CLIENT_SECRET` - The value of this variable should be the client secret.

 Once the environment variables are configured, tests that require authentication should run successfully.

+### Selecting DOM Elements

+When writing automated tests, it's likely you'll need to select a DOM element so the test can interact with the element.
+Where possible, add a `data-test-id` attribute to the element, even if the element already has an `id` attribute that may seem adequate.
+Then, select the element using an attribute CSS selector (see our helpful [data test ID selectors](../functional/helpers/dataTestIdSelectors.js)).

+If the DOM element you are attempting to interact with is a [React-Spectrum](https://react-spectrum.corp.adobe.com/) component or part of a React-Spectrum component, you may find our [spectrum helpers](../functional/helpers/spectrum.js) useful.
+When using the spectrum helpers, you can pass the element's "test ID" (the value of the element's `data-test-id` attribute) directly into the helper and it will automatically select the element using the `data-test-id` attribute.

+Values of `data-test-id` attributes should follow these standards:

+* Should be camelCased.
+Example: `resourceUsageDialog`
+* Should end in `Field` if the element in some component intended for user input (textfield, select, radio, checkbox, etc.).
+Example: `instanceNameField`
+* Should end in `Button` if the element is as button that allows the user to take some action.
+Example: `addCustomerIdButton`
+* Should integrate the index before the `Field` or `Button` suffix if an element is repeated multiple times.
+Example: `hashEnabled1Field`, `hashEnabled2Field`, `hashEnabled3Field`